antoniusnaumann/galvan-lang/README.md

 #### If-Else
 > [!WARNING]
-> If-else is not implemented yet
+> Nested if-else is not implemented yet
 ```rust
 if condition {
     print("Condition is true")